phonegap/phonegap-plugin-multiview/README.md

 # phonegap-plugin-multiview

-This plugin allows your PhoneGap app to create multiple views.
+This plugin (will eventually) allow your PhoneGap app to create multiple views.
 Currently only iOS is supported.
+Windows is in development.

 Each view: